Violin, Wintergreen Festival Orchestra

 Gerald C Greer, currently Associate Concertmaster of the Nashville Symphony Orchestra, has been a member of the NSO since the beginning of the 1991-1992 season.
 Previously he held principal positions with the Savannah Symphony and the Charleston Symphony.
 He served as Acting Concertmaster of the Nashville Symphony for the inaugural season in Schermerhorn Symphony Center, 2006-2007, and again for the 2010-2011 season.
 Other Concertmaster appointments have been with the Spoleto Festival Orchestra (Charleston, SC), Festival dei Due Mondi (Spoleto, Italy), Solisti Carolina and Amy Grant's "Tennessee Christmas" tour with the Nashville Symphony in 1999 and 2001 where he was a featured soloist for the nationwide tour.
 Gerald graduated from the North Carolina School of the Arts where he was a student of Elaine Lee Richey, winner of the Walter F. Naumberg Competition in 1958.

-When not performing Gerald can be found on his Cheatham County farm, Haywood Hills Estate, with his many dogs, horses, miniature donkeys, and Vietnamese pot belly pigs.
+When not performing Gerald can be found on his Cheatham County farm, Robin Hood Ranch, with his many dogs, horses, miniature donkeys, and Vietnamese pot belly pigs.
 He also enjoys spending time tending his formal flower and herb gardens.
-Gerald performs on a 'Golden Period' violin by Italian violinmaker Hannibal Fagnola, circa 1923.